Course - Natural Science 2 (1-7) - MGLU3107

 Course content

 Science 2 (1-7) draws it’s knowledge from science education, biology, physics, chemistry, technology and mathematics.
 The course builds on the Science 1 course.
 Science 2 focuses especially on environmental and sustainable development education.
 The student will be trained in building progression from starting science education to teaching of more advanced and complex terms.
 The course will develop the student’s competence in leading inquiry based teaching and learning and to build on pupils’ inquiry skills.
 The student will be able to facilitate learning that will give pupils a sound foundation for further learning of science in lower secondary school.
-Science education and science content is taught in an integrated way in order to give the student a good basis as a science teacher.
-This course description for Science 2 for 1st to 7th is based on national guidelines for teacher education 1st - 7th grade from 2016.
+Science education and science content should be seen in context.
+This course description for Science 2 for 1st to 7th is based on national guidelines for teacher education 1st - 7th grade from 2024.

 Learning outcome